Here we give a high-level overview of the workflow required for defining and fitting a model with

 |

-Same as in rstan::stan_glm .
-If TRUE , samples all parameters from their prior distributions.
+If TRUE , parameters are sampled from their prior distributions.
 This is useful for prior predictive checks.
 Defaults to FALSE .

 |